Werner Herzog Eats His Shoe

-Werner Herzog Eats His Shoe is a short documentary film directed by Les Blank in 1980, that depicts director Werner Herzog living up to his alleged vow to eat his shoe if Errol Morris ever completed the film Gates of Heaven.
+Werner Herzog Eats His Shoe is a 1980 short documentary film directed by Les Blank.
+It depicts German filmmaker Werner Herzog living up to his alleged vow to eat his shoe if Errol Morris ever completed the film Gates of Heaven.

 Development

-According to Herzog, he made the vow to encourage Morris, who was then a graduate student at the University of California, Berkeley studying philosophy, to complete his film, Gates of Heaven.
-At that time, Morris was having difficulty finding producers to fund the project.
+Herzog said he made the vow to encourage Morris, who was then a graduate philosophy student at the University of California, Berkeley, to complete his film Gates of Heaven.
+At the time, Morris was having difficulty finding producers to fund the project.
 In Herzog on Herzog, he recalls telling Morris, "Stop complaining about the stupidity of producers, just start with one roll of film tomorrow. [...]
-And the day I see the finished work I am going to eat my shoe."
+And the day I see the finished work, I am going to eat my shoe."

-Filmmaker Tom Luddy recalls the bet in a less encouraging manner: "You'll never make a film, but if you do I'll come and eat my shoe at the premiere."
-Luddy was at the time the director of the Pacific Film Archive at Berkeley, and he had become acquainted with Morris, a regular visitor.
-Luddy was the person to introduce Morris to Herzog.
+Filmmaker Tom Luddy recalls Herzog making the bet in a less encouraging manner: "You'll never make a film, but if you do, I'll come and eat my shoe at the premiere."
+Luddy was then the director of the Pacific Film Archive at Berkeley and had become acquainted with Morris, a regular visitor.
+He introduced Morris to Herzog.

 The nature of the vow has also been disputed by Morris, who has said that he does not recall the bet and that it was not what motivated him to complete Gates of Heaven.
-Morris says that he asked Herzog not to eat the shoe.
-Nevertheless, Morris had originally planned to appear in the documentary, but he decided against it after a delay in his flight.
-As a result, Morris was not involved in the project.

-Regardless of the exact details of the vow, it was not Herzog's first unusual promise: after a series of accidents during the filming of his 1970 work Even Dwarfs Started Small, Herzog agreed to jump into a cactus patch if filming completed without further incident.
+He also says that he asked Herzog not to eat the shoe.
+Nevertheless, he had originally planned to appear in the documentary, but decided against it after a flight delay.
+As a result, he was not involved in the project.
+Regardless of the exact details of the vow, it was not Herzog's first unusual promise: after a series of accidents during the filming of Even Dwarfs Started Small (1970), Herzog had agreed to jump into a cactus patch if the shoot was completed without further incident.

-In an interview with filmmaker David Tamés, Les Blank recalls becoming acquainted with Herzog via Luddy, who had introduced Blank's work to Herzog.
-Blank also recalls that Luddy was the one who told him that Herzog was going to eat the shoe, which led Blank to seek permission from Herzog to shoot the film.
+In an interview with filmmaker David Tamés, Blank recalled becoming acquainted with Herzog via Luddy, who had introduced his work to Herzog.
+Blank also recalled that Luddy told him Herzog was going to eat the shoe, which led Blank to seek permission from Herzog to shoot the film.